-Truth be told, I wanted to write regular about my weight loss experiences and vlog on YouTube but I’ve simply been too unwell up until now and so here I am 4 weeks out catching up and sharing more of my Gastric bypass Experience.
+Truth be told, I wanted to write regularly about my weight loss experiences and vlog on YouTube.
+Yet, I’ve simply been too unwell up until now.
+And, here I am 4 weeks out catching up and sharing more gruesome details of my Gastric Bypass experience.

 I had to call the nurses and try around five times before my body finally managed to relieve my bladder.
-My wee was orange.
+My urine was orange.
 It had keytones.
 I was dehydrated and every time I went to the toilet the nurse had to measure how much wee I had produced.

 Having the tube taken out eventually was another yucky experience.
 The nurse pulls it out from your nose and you feel it scraping against your throat.
 It is gross but has to be done.

 One of the hard parts is you really need to cough with a funny chest.
-During surgery you have a tube down your throat and oxygen going in and out and it naturally results in needing to cough and clear your lungs a lot in the days flowing.
+During surgery, you have a tube down your throat and oxygen going in and out and it naturally results in needing to cough and clear your lungs a lot in the days flowing.
 I coughed and coughed and it hurt my stomach so much.
 The physiotherapist came and told me to hold a pillow against the wall of my stomach to try and help me be able to cough.
 It helped but really did hurt.

-Night time was difficult.
+Nighttime was difficult.
 I remember sitting in bed in pain, unable to sleep and feeling a total wreck.
 I just wanted my husband but he had to be at home with our daughter and I kept telling myself, I can get through this.
 It will improve.

 Due to being dehydrated the doctors could not get blood from my veins.
 One doctor tried 3 times but another doctor tried for an hour and a half.
 She was determined and stick needles into me 17 times.
-She failed and eventually left at 7.30pm
+She failed and eventually left at 7.30 pm.

 The doctors came back on day two to try again but there was no wear to try and I was still wearing pressure stockings in my legs.
-(Which were uncomfortable) so I was jabbed agin in my wrists, hands, arms and upper arms.
+(Which were uncomfortable) so I was jabbed again in my wrists, hands, arms and upper arms.
 I was then left again and on day three they sent the bariatric surgeon to have a try.
 He also failed.

-On day three in the afternoon a doctor managed to get some blood.
+On day three in the afternoon, a doctor managed to get some blood.
 It was hardly any but he sent it off to the lab anyway and they managed to get the results they needed with this.

 I was deemed well enough to go home.
 My blood pressure was okay, my chest was okay and my vitals all normal.
-I could walk a little although I would not be able to get up the stairs at home.
+I could walk a little although, but I would not be able to get up the stairs at home.
 That has taken time.
 I am still struggling 4 weeks later.